top of page

 14 Online Genealogy Search Strategies

 A strategy is a plan of action designed to achieve a goal or objective.
-The following strategies are designed to help know different action plans that will help you as you utilized genealogy databases such as Ancestry, FamilySearch, MyHeritage, Findmypast, and these little-known genealogy websites.
+The following strategies are designed to help you know different action plans to help you utilize genealogy databases such as Ancestry, FamilySearch, MyHeritage, Findmypast, and these little-known genealogy websites.

-As each website approaches the ability to test these strategies differently, I'll share the basic ideas and then I invite you to test them out on your website of choice.
+As each website approaches the ability to test these strategies differently, I'll share the basic ideas, and then I invite you to test them on your website of choice.

 1. Broad Search